rizkyhaksono/Struktur-Data-Demo/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/rizkyhaksono/Struktur-Data-Demo/blob/main/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/rizkyhaksono/Struktur-Data-Demo/blob/main/LICENSE) file for details.

 [⬆ back to top](#table-of-contents)